smart-on-fhir/health-cards-tests/demo-portals/docs/developerDocs.md

 See: [Health Cards are Small](https://spec.smarthealth.cards/#health-cards-are-small)

-The Verfiable Credential (VC) above is minified, all extraneous white-space is removed.
+The Verifiable Credential (VC) above is minified, all extraneous white-space is removed.

 &nbsp;
 <!-- label:minimizePayload side:right-->